NCAA Football Championship bid hopes still alive on Senior Day

 Coach Dunn may be reached at firstname.lastname@example.org.

-Gary Dunn, who served as offensive coordinator for 11 of his final 14 seasons at Morehead State, is in his third season as Duquesne's offensive coordinator and first as DU's tight ends coach.
+Gary Dunn, who served as offensive coordinator for 11 of his final 14 seasons at Morehead State, is in his fourth season as Duquesne's offensive coordinator.

 Dunn's first edition of the DU offense produced 397.6 yards and 30.4 points per game in helping the team to an NEC co-Championship in 2011.
 Running back Larry McCoy finished ninth nationally in rushing yards per game (125.6) and quarterback Sean Patterson finished with 2,011 yards passing, 23 touchdowns and just eight interceptions in the Dukes' balanced attack.